foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_london.md

 <h2 align='center'>SELECTION PROCESS</h2>

-We will review applications and conduct interviews in early December for the programme beginning in late February, and will offer places to sixteen people.
+We will review applications and conduct interviews in early December for the programme beginning February 26, and will offer places to sixteen people.
+If you have not met our course prerequisites by the application deadline, it is unlikely that you will be offered an interview.

+We welcome applicants from all backgrounds, though we particularly encourage applications from members of groups underrepresented in the tech industry.

 <h2 align='center'>HOW TO PREPARE</h2>